verge-io/docs/docs/knowledge-base/posts/emulate-usb.md

 A VM can include an emulated USB device.
 This can be helpful for:

 * satisfying legacy guest application requirements, where a USB device is specifically required
-* on-demand access of guest drivers (e.g. vgpu client, virtio), by allowing hotplugging a device containing necessary files
+* on-demand access to files such as guest drivers, by allowing hotplugging storage

 ## VM Requirements

 * **Allow Hotplug**: *enabled*
-* **VirtIO drivers** installed in the gues
+* **VirtIO drivers** installed in the guest
 * **VM Machine Type**: ***9.0* or higher**
+!!! warning "Changing Machine Type"
-!!! warning "It is recommended to take a short-term (e.g., 24-hour expiration) VM snapshot immediately prior to modifying a VM's hardware, such as machine type, to allow a rollback should the changes cause any issues with guest software."
+    It is recommended to take a short-term (e.g., 24-hour expiration) VM snapshot immediately prior to modifying a VM's hardware (such as machine type) to allow a rollback should the changes cause any issues with guest software.

 !!! tip "VirtIO"
     Most Linux distros have built-in VirtIO support, but it is not standard in most default Windows installations.
 VergeOS custom Windows *.iso files contain VirtIO drivers, and they are also available for download at: [https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso)

+## New USB Device

 1. Navigate to the **VM dashboard** (Main Dashboard > Machines > Virtual Machines > double-click desired VM.)
 2. Click **Drives** on the left menu.
 3. Click **New** on the left menu.
 4. Configure fields:
-   **Media**: ***Disk***
+   **Media**: ***Disk*** OR ***Clone Disk***
    **Interface**: ***USB***
    **Name(optional)**: a specific name can be entered; if left blank the system will auto-generate a name based on ordinal number, e.g. "drive_2".
+   **Media File**: **(when Clone Disk is selected)**: select appropriate \*.raw file.
    For information about **other drive fields, see:** [VM Drives](/product-guide/VMdrives).
 5. When fields are configured, click **Submit** to finish creating the device.
 The new USB device will display in the VM drives list with a status of *Offline*.
 6. Click to **select the USB device** in the drive list and click **HotPlug** on the left menu.

 ## Troubleshooting

-### Device does not come online, status is stuck at "hotplugging"
+### Device does not come online, status is stuck at "hot plugging"

-1. Check the logs on the VM dashboard (logs are at the bottom of the page).
+1. Check the logs on the VM dashboard (the bottom of the page) for errors or other information regarding the USB drive.
-2. Verify all VM requirements are satisfied (virtio drivers, machine type set to 9.0 or newer, *Allow Hotplug* option is enabled).
+2. Verify all VM requirements are satisfied (VirtIO drivers/machine type set to 9.0 or newer/*Allow Hotplug* option is enabled).
-3. The VM may require a restart/powercycle if it was not restarted after a VM setting was modified to satisfy one of the requirements.
+3. The VM may need a restart/power cycle if it was not restarted after a required VM setting was modified.